The most critical elements for book cover ideas are fonts and colours

 There is also the choice to buy a pre-made professional cover.
 The price is generally between $45 to $65.

-But if book designers are beyond your budget, and you create your book cover for free, you can still follow the basics for good eye catching designs.
+But if book designers are beyond your budget, and you use a free cover creator to design your book cover, you can still follow the basics for good eye-catching designs.

 Choose your font colours carefully.
 But choose white.

-Of all the book cover design elements that can go into great cover design, the colour of the title is by far the most important.
+Of all the book cover ideas that can go into great cover design, the colour of the title is by far the most important.
 Your book title must be easy to read.